anmv921/uipath-zoho/README.md

 added based on personal experience.
 Besides, this automation is built with the modern UI automation selectors as opposed to the book, which uses the classic selectors.
+Furthermore, this implementation of the automation is an unattended automation and not an attended one, meaning it is built to run without direct supervision on a virtual Windows machine.

 Zoho is a web application which follows the SaaS model and provides a